alexandersep/sweng-analysis/README.md

         * `--expose 5173`, `--expose 9090` and `-p 5173:5173`, `-p 9090:9090` ensures the port `5173` as well as using `--network=host`is exposed and allows you to access the web with the docker image.
     3. Run the command in the background using `npm run dev &` and clear the screen by typing pressing `Ctrl+l` or typing `clear`.
-    4. Run the go code with `./main`.
+    4. Run the go code with `go run src/main.go`
     5. Input your github access token, this is necessary in order to not be limited to 60 api calls per hour.
     6. Open up your web browser and type `127.0.0.1:5173` to launch the frontend and in a different tab type in `localhost:9090` to launch the backend..
 * Running App using Docker (not from Dockerhub) (This can only be the web app version)
-    1. Execute command `docker build -t sweng_analysis .` in root directory of the project (sweng_analysis).
+    1. Execute command `docker build -t sweng-analysis .` in root directory of the project (sweng-analysis).
-    2. Execute command `docker run --expose 9090 -p 9090:9090 --expose 5173 -p 5173:5173 -ti --network=host --rm sweng_analysis`.
+    2. Execute command `docker run --expose 9090 -p 9090:9090 --expose 5173 -p 5173:5173 -ti --network=host --rm sweng-analysis`.
     3. Repeat steps 3 to 6 for Running App from Dockerhub.
 * Running App locally
-    1. Clone repository with `git clone https://github.com/alexandersep/sweng_analysis.git`.
+    1. Clone repository with `git clone https://github.com/alexandersep/sweng-analysis.git`.
-    2. Enter sweng_analysis/ with `cd sweng_analysis`.
+    2. Enter sweng-analysis/ with `cd sweng-analysis`.
     3. Ensure that you have nodejs 16, nodejs dev, Go version 1.19.3 or above installed.
-    4. Install and launch frontend with `npm install`, then `npm run build`, then `npm run dev &`.
+    4. Install and launch frontend with `npm -f install`n build`, then `npm run dev &`.
-    5. Compile and lanch backend with `go build main.go`, then `./main`.
-    6. Repeat steps 5 and 6 for Running App from DockerHub.
+    6. Repeat steps 4 and 6 for Running App from DockerHub.

 ### Contributors